react-easier/spreado/README.md

 In a modern React app, it's pretty common to utilize a state managing lib like [Redux](https://github.com/reduxjs/redux) and a data fetching lib like [React Query](https://github.com/tannerlinsley/react-query), but it still takes quite a little work to setup a cross-component shared state or to share a result of data fetching across components.

-This module helps easilier share (or spread) things across components in a React app which has utilized a state managing lib and a data fetching lib.
-It's a group of intuitive encapsulations on existing libs but not another new wheel for a same set of problems.
+This module helps ease sharing (or spreading) things across components in a React app that has utilized a state managing lib and a data fetching lib.
+It's a group of intuitive encapsulations on existing libs regarding them as peer dependencies, but not another new wheel for a same set of problems.
+With this idea, making most of plugins or middlewares of the peer dependencies is kept possible.
+Further more, handling very special cases that are beyond the focus of this module directly with the peer dependencies is kept possible, too.

 ## Install